NVIDIA AI Enterprise 3.1 or later

 Generate an API key for accessing the catalog

-Next you must generate an API Key that will give you access to the Enterprise catalog.
+Next you must generate an API Key that will give you access to the NGC Catalog.

 Navigate to the user account icon in the top right corner and select Setup.